Online Maximum Matching with Recourse: Online matching in the edge arrival model

-We will show how to obtain an improved analysis of the algorithm in the context of the matching problem.
-Since we know optimal algorithms for $k=1,2$ \cite{BoyarFavrholdt:17:Relaxing-the-Irrevocability} and for $k=3$ (see Section~\ref{sec:(k-1)/k}), for the analysis we assume $k\geq 4$.
+We will show how to obtain an improved analysis of this algorithm in the context of the matching problem.
+Since we know optimal algorithms for $k=1,2$ \cite{BoyarFavrholdt:17:Relaxing-the-Irrevocability} and, since we can show optimality of the greedy algorithm for $k=3$ (see Section~\ref{sec:(k-1)/k}), we can assume, for the purposes of the analysis, that $k\geq 4$.
 We begin by a restatement of the update phase that will help us exploit the structure of solutions obtained via augmenting paths.
-More specifically, on every edge arrival the algorithm updates a current optimal solution OPT.
-At the beginning of a new phase, the algorithm produces a matching $\textrm{ALG}_p$ obtained from $\textrm{ALG}_{p-1}$ as follows: every edge $e\in\textrm{ALG}_{p-1}\setminus \textrm{OPT}$ is removed from the current matching, and every edge $e\in\textrm{OPT} \setminus \textrm{ALG}_{p-1}$ which is of type strictly smaller than $k$ is added to the current matching.
-Note that edges adjacent to $e$ have been removed, hence $\textrm{ALG}_p$ is indeed a matching.
+More specifically, on every edge arrival, the algorithm updates a current optimal solution OPT.
+At the beginning of a new phase, the algorithm produces a matching $\textrm{AMP}_p$ obtained from $\textrm{AMP}_{p-1}$ as follows: every edge $e\in\textrm{AMP}_{p-1}\setminus \textrm{OPT}$ is removed from the current matching, and every edge $e\in\textrm{OPT} \setminus \textrm{AMP}_{p-1}$ which is of type strictly smaller than $k$ is added to the current matching.
+Note that edges incident with $e$ have been removed, hence $\textrm{AMP}_p$ is indeed a matching.
 Also note that all edges added or removed by the algorithm have their type increased by one.

-Since $\textrm{ALG}_{p-1}$ and $\textrm{OPT}$ are matchings, their symmetric difference, excluding type $k$ edges, consists of alternating cycles and alternating paths which can be of even or odd length.
+Since $\textrm{AMP}_{p-1}$ and $\textrm{OPT}$ are matchings, their symmetric difference, excluding type $k$ edges, consists of alternating cycles and alternating paths which can be of even or odd length.
 This means that the algorithm simply applies at the beginning of every phase all those alternating paths and cycles.